aaron-nobles/Aaron-N-Projects/README.md

-Notes for past Computer Science Projects
+Notes for Computer Science Projects
+-All java files were run in JGRASP

-The two connect four files must be in the same folder when run, the UseConnectFour file is what runs the actual game
+-The two connect four files must be in the same folder when run, the UseConnectFour file is what runs the actual game -Two